 If you register for online classes, you will receive a follow-up e-mail with the instructions for connecting via Zoom.

-This 16-week course will provide teachings, guided meditation instruction and discussion.
+This 16-week session will provide guided meditation instruction and support with practice, with teachings on the Four Noble Truths.

 This course is suitable for anyone who has completed the 8-week Introduction to Meditation course, or has experience with mindfulness practice, and would like to deepen their understanding and practice.